| (As last amended November 2015)

 - Student Members shall be studying for a graduate degree in Psychology or an allied science.
 Student Members are not eligible to vote.

 - The Governing Board may elect individuals to the status of Fellow of the Psychonomic Society.
-Fellows are Members of the Society.
+Fellows are members of the Society.
 Fellows shall be persons qualified to conduct and supervise scientific research in psychology or allied sciences.
 Fellows must have published significant research subsequent to their doctoral dissertation.
-Any Member may recommend an individual to the Board for consideration for election to Fellow status.
+Any Fellow may recommend an individual to the Board for consideration for election to Fellow status.
 Self-nominations are permitted.

 - Members in good standing who have retired may request Emeritus status.
 Emeriti pay no dues and must pay the registration fee, if any, to attend the annual meeting.